oisouza/PrancingPonySharp/PrancingPonySharp.Maybe/README.md

 ```

 * ### UnwrapOr
-Unwrap the encapsulated value or return the parameter value.
+UnwrapOr the encapsulated value or return the parameter value.

 `static T UnwrapOr<T>(this Maybe<T> ifValue, T defaultValue)`